-I’m Jason Hodgson (MMus), an Award Winning*, Experimental, Avant-Garde (according to my supervisors) and Contemporary Composer with a focus on Chance and Indeterminate compositional processes, and a passion for the Wacky and Weird.
+Jason Hodgson (MMus), is an Award Winning*, Experimental, Avant-Garde (according to their supervisors) and Contemporary Composer with a focus on Chance and Indeterminate compositional processes, and a passion for the Wacky and Weird.

-Currently I am studying as one of Canterbury Christ Church University’s PhD Candidates within the School of Music and Performing Arts.
-My focus is on working towards a living definition of Chance and Indeterminacy as a compositional tools for the 21st Century composer.
+They are currently studying as one of Canterbury Christ Church University’s PhD Candidates within the School of Music and Performing Arts, which is situated within the Creative Arts department.
+Their thesis focuses on working towards a living definition of Chance and Indeterminacy as a compositional tools for the 21st Century composer.

-This website is dedicated to documenting my career and explorations in Experimental Compositions.
+This website is dedicated to documenting their career and explorations in Experimental Compositions.

 Projects and Compositions